 Description: This module explores the concepts and abstractions for Internet programming.
-Students are introduced to server side computing and client side computing.
-These issues are practically illustrated through programming in Java.
+Students are introduced to distributed computing models, server-side and client-side computing.
+Issues in building distributed Internet applications are practically illustrated through programming in Java and JavaScript.

 Teaching: Four lectures, one tutorial and a practical.